serverless/components/templates/tencent-flask/README_EN.md

 {"data":{"email":"yuga_sun@163.com","name":"yugasun"}}
 ```

-> Notice: Please change the api url to your deployed one.
+> Notice: Please change the API url to the deployed one.

 ### 5. Remove